 What is MVP in software development?

 A minimum viable product or MVP is a product that has enough features to attract customers and validate your product quickly.
-MVP software development can help your product team receive user feedback as soon as possible to iterate and improve the product.
+MVP development can help your product team receive user feedback as soon as possible to iterate and improve the product.
 Additionally, following MVP-focused best practices for software development can help your team build a better, more relevant product.

 How long should it take to build an MVP?